Episode Transcript

 Speaker 4 (02:15):

-Yeah, I was a baby and thirty one years ago, right,
+Baby and thirty one years ago, right.

-I've been It's been thirty years since I've been working,
+I've been it's been thirty years since I've been working,

 so yeah, almost thirty one.